jacknlliu/gps/docs/index.md

 sudo apt-get install robot-model
 ```

 You must also set an environmental variable UR_PATH that makes gps aware of the location of the installed universal_robot package.
-For ROS < Indigo, ou can do this be adding the following to your .bashrc:
+For ROS < Indigo, you can do this be adding the following to your .bashrc:

 ```sh
 export UR_PATH=/path/to/universal_robot